1. ProTop Knowledge Base

 Pathname This is the fully qualified path to the log or text file you want to monitor.
 You can indicate a wildcard if you want to scan multiple files.

-Backup This is a positive number indicating the number or character to backup up from the previous scanned position, to read in the log file.
+Backup This is a positive number indicating the number or character to back up from the previous scanned position to read in the log file.
 For example, 5000 would mean, if the last read position was 50,000, start reading at position 45,000.
-A value of 0 means that it will scan scanning from the last position minus 2048 characters.
+A value of 0 means it will scan from the last position minus 2048 characters.

 Each monitor type is composed of two files: